Useful Health Websites

 - Parents, carers, friends or family of a sexual assault victim.

-The Sexual Health Information Line is staffed by specialist sexual health nurses who can answer your questions.
-The InfoLine can also provide you with sexual health information and referrals to community members as well as specialist clinical support and information to nurses, doctors and other professionals who are treating clients with sexual health issues.
+The Sexual Health Infolink is staffed by specialist sexual health nurses who can answer your questions.
+The Infolink can also provide you with sexual health information and referrals to community members as well as specialist clinical support and information to nurses, doctors and other professionals who are treating clients with sexual health issues.

 Sexual Health Information Line toll free on: 1800 451 624 (call costs higher from mobiles and public phones).